sjb8100/Raspberry-Pi/Core3Interrupt/README.md

 To compile edit the makefile so the compiler path matches your compiler:
 >
 For Pi1:
->     NOT VALID PROCESSOR ONLY HAS 1 CORE
+>     YOU CAN COMPILE BUT CAN NOT RUN AS ONLY HAS 1 CORE
-For Pi2:
+>     your compiled code however will work on a Pi2,Pi3 thanks to SmartStart For Pi2:
 >     Make Pi2
 For Pi3 in 32 Bit: